2025 ~ 40 Over 40

 Share one experience/story.
 We all have life struggles.
 But the big share is how did you over come and lift yourself up?
 Advice to other women to empower them.

 Becoming a teen mother.
-The feeling of guilt, becoming a statistic and not being able to per-sue my dreams were things that I struggled with for a long while.
+The feeling of guilt, becoming a statistic and not being able to per-sue my dreams were things that I struggled with in the beginning.
 But my mother who I am sure was disappointed, never let me linger to long in that guilt.
 She pushed me to do more.
 I worked to support myself and my daughter and she worked to ensure I did not give up on my dreams.
-I graduated high school and went on to graduate college.
+I graduated high school and went on to graduate college and had a successful career in the military.

 Advice: Never give up on yourself.
-Even if life takes you on a detour, embrace the turn and slowly steer yourself back on right direction.
+Even if life takes you on a detour, embrace the turn and slowly steer yourself back in the right direction.
 Bad times only last as long as you want them too.

 What would you tell your 14-year-old self?

-Girl you got this.
+Girl You Got This!
 Your dreams will come true.
-Although there some obstacles in your path, keep pushing you are headed for triumph and success.
+Although there are some obstacles in your path, keep pushing you are headed for triumph and success.
 Love ya, see you soon!!!

 What is your definition of success?

-Some might view success in the form monetary possessions such as money, cars, etc., but I measure my success in things I set out to accomplish.
-Graduated HS and college, retired honorable, reached the highest rank, successful marriage, and debt free college experience for kids just to list a few.
+Some might view success in the form of monetary possessions such as money, cars, etc., but I measure my success in things I set out to accomplish.
+Graduated high school, graduated college, retired honorable, reached the highest rank, successful marriage, and debt free college experience for kids, and this is just to list a few.
 There is a checkmark in each of these categories, so far I am a success with much more successes to come.
-Success to me is setting goals and reaching them and than setting more.
+Success to me is establishing goals and accomplishing them one at a time.
+Success is forever evolving.

 What is the best advice you have been given?